 The resistance of IT equipment to an electromagnetic wave attack can be estimated from applied immunity standard values.
-Examples of immunity standards that have been applied to IT equipment since January 2004 up to the current time are shown in Table I.2.1-1.
+Examples of immunity standards that have been applied to IT equipment since January 2004 up until the current time are shown in Table I.9.
 Of these, the only enforced standards are those for equipment exported to the EU, Australia and New Zealand.
 The others are voluntary standards for manufacturers or for procurement businesses.
-Emission standards are compared in this way, so there are many variations of voluntary correspondence by manufacturers, and often which immunity standards have been applied is not always clear.
-In that case, normally, compliance to [IEC CISPR 24], which is an International Standard, is assumed, and equipment is considered to have the resistance shown in Table I.2.1-2.
+Emission standards are compared in this way, so there are many variations of voluntary correspondence by manufacturers and often discerning which immunity standards have been applied is not clear.
+Normally in such cases compliance to [IEC CISPR 24], which is an International Standard, is assumed, and equipment is considered to have the resistance shown in Table I.10.

-Standard Target equipment Type [IEC CISPR 24] International Standard IT equipment European Standard EN 55024 [40] IT equipment (CISPR 24 compliance) [ITU-T K.43] Recommendation Communications equipment [ITU-T K.48] Recommendation Network equipment [b-NEBS GR 1089] Voluntary standard Network equipment Voluntary standard
+Standard Туре Target equipment [IEC CISPR 24] International Standard IT equipment [b-EN 55024] European Standard (CISPR 24 compliance) IT equipment [ITU-T K.43] Recommendation Communications equipment [ITU-T K.48] Recommendation Network equipment [b-NEBS GR-1089] Voluntary standard Network equipment [b-NTT TR 549001] Voluntary standard (compliance to various standards) Communications equipment